Your General Liability Policy Won’t Save You When It Matters Most

 Why Professional Liability Coverage Is No Longer Optional

-This coverage can protect you when allegations involve:
+It can protect you when allegations involve:

-• Installation techniques or professional judgment
+Installation techniques or professional judgment

-• Project supervision and coordination
+Project supervision and coordination

-• Failure to meet expected standards of workmanship
+Failure to meet expected standards of workmanship

-• Economic losses and corrective work costs
+Economic losses and corrective work costs

 Bottom Line for Contractors

-Relying solely on General Liability insurance in today’s legal climate is a risky gamble.
-Plaintiffs’ attorneys know exactly how to plead around your CGL coverage, and the cost of being wrong can be devastating to your business.
+Relying solely on General Liability in today's legal climate is a risky gamble.
+Plaintiffs' attorneys know exactly how to plead around your CGL coverage, and the cost of being wrong can be devastating to your business.

 The most successful contractors treat Professional Liability as a core part of their insurance program — not an afterthought.

-• Review your current policies with your broker
+Review your current policies with your broker

-• Discuss available Contractors Professional Liability options and appropriate limits
+Ask about Contractors Professional Liability options and appropriate limits

-• Strengthen contract language and job documentation habits
+Strengthen contract language and job documentation habits

 This article is for educational purposes only and does not amend or replace your actual policy wording.
 Coverage depends on specific policy terms, endorsements, and applicable state law.